Indiana Republican Party: Platform

 The Indiana GOP concurs with the current Indiana law that "childbirth is preferred, encouraged, and supported over abortion."

 The party also believes that "strong families are the foundation of virtue and that such families bring forth citizens capable of self-government as well as properly motivated public servants so essential for a successful republic."

-It stands by the national Republican Party that "limited government truly is good government" and states that the proper role of government is to get out of the way of entrepreneurs and job creators.
+It stands by the national Republican Party that "limited government truly is good government".
+It states that the proper role of government is to get out of the way of entrepreneurs and job creators.

-The party also supports paying down debt, balancing budgets, and lowering taxes coupled with a simplified tax code.
+The party also supports paying down debt, balancing budgets, and lowering taxes, coupled with a simplified tax code.

-The Indiana Republican Party supports the use of Hoosier resources, including expanded clean coal technology, as a way to reduce dependence on foreign oil.
+The Indiana Republican Party supports the use of Hoosier resources, including expanded clean-coal technology, to reduce dependence on foreign oil.

-The platform states the belief of Indiana Republicans that Obamacare should be repealed and replaced with free market solutions.
+The platform states Indiana Republicans' belief that Obamacare should be repealed and replaced with free-market solutions.

-One amendment was approved and added at the 2012 State Convention; "The Indiana Republican Party shall seek transparency, accountability and fairness in all levels of government, including a comprehensive audit of the Federal Reserve."
+One amendment was approved and added at the 2012 State Convention: "The Indiana Republican Party shall seek transparency, accountability, and fairness in all levels of government, including a comprehensive audit of the Federal Reserve."

+Following the 2012 platform, the Indiana Republican Party progressively updated its core policy stances over subsequent convention cycles to align with shifting national and state priorities.

+During the 2016 and 2020 cycles, the platform heavily emphasized national border security—including explicit support for a southern border wall—alongside localized initiatives for state economic growth, job creation, and enhanced election integrity measures like expanded voter ID requirements.

+By the 2022 convention, the platform formally incorporated strong language protecting the "sanctity of human life from conception to natural death," applauding the state legislature's anti-abortion measures, and explicitly endorsing "Constitutional carry" gun laws alongside a vocal defense of Second Amendment rights.
+The party also added platform language focusing on strict meritocracy in public policy.

+Most recently, at the June 2026 State Convention, delegates further updated the policy platform to direct the General Assembly to pursue the complete elimination of property taxes and officially endorsed a transition to closed primary elections.

 Current Indiana Republican officeholders

 The Indiana Republican Party controls both U.S. Senate seats and seven of nine U.S. House seats.
-Republicans control all seven of the seven statewide constitutional offices.
-The party currently hold a majority in both the Indiana House of Representatives and the Indiana Senate.
+Republicans control all seven of the statewide constitutional offices.
+The party currently holds a majority in both the Indiana House of Representatives and the Indiana Senate.